If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 Macroeconomic factors played an essential role in the massive changes of multiples.

 Technology companies were already one of the key beneficiaries of the digitalization movement before Covid-19.
-This trend accelerated with the pandemic outbreak as companies were forced to step up their technology efforts at record speed.
+This trend accelerated with the pandemic outbreak as companies were forced to rapidly step up their technology efforts.

 Tailwinds from monetary and fiscal policy and exceptional investors’ optimism pushed IT services multiples to unprecedented levels.
 The party soon ended, however, with 2022 kicking off with a series of adverse events.
 As inflation turned from “transitory” to sticky, central banks took a U-turn and implemented a series of interest rate hikes.
 With a significantly higher cost of capital and discount rates, valuations everywhere naturally dived.